NickBenthem/NickBenthem.github.io/_posts/2023/2023-08-16-what-actually-happens-when-you-run-copy-in-postgres.markdown

 (2, 'Jane Smith', 'jane.smith@example.com');
 ```

 An alternative approach than the above is to utilize the [COPY FROM](https://www.postgresql.org/docs/current/sql-copy.html) command.
-To use `COPY FROM`, we first must create a `users.csv` file that contains the following data:
+To use `COPY`, we first must create a `users.csv` file that contains the following data:

 ```
 1,John Doe,john.doe@example.com
 2,Jane Smith,jane.smith@example.com
 ```

-Then, by executing the following SQL command, we can load the data via `COPY FROM`:
+Then, by executing the following SQL command, we can load the data via `COPY`:

 ``` sql
 COPY users(id, name, email)
 FROM 'data.csv' DELIMITER ',' CSV;
 ```

-When bulk loading large amounts of data, `COPY FROM` is [significantly faster](https://www.cybertec-postgresql.com/en/bulk-load-performance-in-postgresql/) than any other method. `COPY FROM` allows you to efficiently migrate data into SQL.
+When bulk loading large amounts of data, `COPY` is [significantly faster](https://www.cybertec-postgresql.com/en/bulk-load-performance-in-postgresql/) than any other method. `COPY` allows you to efficiently migrate data into SQL.

-Many database systems that implement a SQL dialect also support some form of `COPY FROM`, including [Redshift](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html), [Snowflake](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table),  [CockroachDB](https://www.cockroachlabs.com/docs/stable/copy-from), [MySQL (via LOAD DATA)](https://dev.mysql.com/doc/refman/8.0/en/load-data.html), and plenty of others.
+Many database systems that implement a SQL dialect also support some form of `COPY`, including [Redshift](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html), [Snowflake](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table),  [CockroachDB](https://www.cockroachlabs.com/docs/stable/copy-from), [MySQL (via LOAD DATA)](https://dev.mysql.com/doc/refman/8.0/en/load-data.html), and plenty of others.
 Certain systems like Snowflake allow you to load not just from local storage, but from Amazon S3, Google Cloud Storage, or Microsoft Azure.
 Database drivers (like Psycopg2 & Pyscopg3) [implement support for COPY](https://www.psycopg.org/psycopg3/docs/basic/copy.html):

 ```python
 users = [(1, "John Doe", "john.doe@example.com"), (2, "Jane Smith", "jane.smith@example.com")]